 Instructor: Kim Baxter

-Materials Fee: $50 payable to the instructor at the beginning of class.
-Includes 15 grams of PMC3, use of tools, and materials.
+Materials Fee: $70 payable to the instructor at the beginning of class (cash or check only).
+Includes 25 grams of PMC+, use of tools, and materials.
 Additional Clay will be available for purchase.

 Instructor: Deb Perry

-- Regular sanitizing of shared tools, equipment, and high touch areas will be done.
+- Regular cleaning sanitizing of shared tools, equipment, and high touch areas will be done.

 - Coffee & tea service is temporarily discontinued.